hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/developer-guide.md

 #### Retrieving the correct credentials

 A `PeerAdmin` business network card with the correct credentials is already created as part of development environment installation.
-In other circumstances the `composer identity import` command must be used to [collect the correct `PeerAdmin` credentials](../iabwdiawd).

 #### Deploying the business network